FormidableLabs/nextjs-sanity-fe/setup.md

 :bulb: To get a list of scripts available, you can run `pnpm run` and it will output a list of available commands.

-- `local` - Runs Sanity Studio, Next.js app
-- `dev:nextjs` - Runs NextJs app
+- `next:dev` - Runs NextJs app & Sanity Studio locally
 - `build:nextjs` - Builds NextJS app
 - `start:nextjs` - Starts the built out NextJs app
-- `dev:sanity` - Runs Sanity Studio locally
-- `build:sanity` - Builds Sanity Studio
 - `deploy-sanity-studio` - Deploys Sanity Studio to Sanity